entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/widget-configuration.md

 ## Step 4: Publish and test the configurable MFE

 1. You can now build and install the bundle.
-See [the MFE tutorial](./react.md) for more details on the steps.
+See [the Build and Publish tutorial](../pb/publish-project-bundle.md) for more details on the steps.
 ```shell
 ent bundle pack
 ent bundle publish